LAKE ERIE WALLEYE FISHING: GET READY FOR A BIG 2025

 About the Author

-Captain Ryan Snyder is an 18 year old freshman at The Ohio State University studying mechanical engineering.
+Captain Ryan Snyder is a recent graduate The Ohio State University.
 He’s fished the Great Lakes with his father his entire life.
 He’s also been first mating for his dad, Captain Paul Snyder, on Ditch Chicken Charters since he was 13 years old.
 At age 16, Ryan was offered a job mating for Captain Pete Alex on the Vision Quest.
 Captain Pete has been chartering the Great Lakes for over 30 years and is a highly respected captain on Lake Erie and Lake Ontario.
-In August 2018, Ryan finished his third fishing season with Captain Pete.
-Between Vision Quest and Ditch Chicken Charters, Ryan has been fishing full time in the summer for three straight years.

-Captain Paul Snyder primarily offers walleye charters on Lake Erie.
+Captain Paul Snyder, Ryan’s dad, primarily offers walleye charters on Lake Erie.
 But he also offers Lake Trout charters in the spring and steelhead charters in the late summer and fall.
 With Captain Paul operating mainly on weekends, Ryan obtained his own Master’s Captain’s License to run the operation during the week.

 About The Charters

 For anyone planning to book a walleye charter, consider Ditch Chicken charters.
 Captains Paul and Ryan Snyder offer an incredible service for a fair rate.
-Their boat accommodates up to four guests.
-For groups larger than four, Ryan recommends Vision Quest and Black Top charters.
+Their boat accommodates up to six guests.